hiteshsapkota/firstproject/README.md

   ### Running:
   Before running, if you want to run for the structure encoder 'molembtrans', then please download the pretrained network from the link wget https://github.com/mpcrlab/MolecularTransformerEmbeddings/releases/download/checkpoints/pretrained.ckpt.
-  Once download is completed, upload it to the foloder 'sniff_ml/ml/structure_encoder/pretrained' with model name as 'molembtrans_model_512dim.ckpt'.
+  Once download is completed, upload it to the floder 'sniff_ml/ml/structure_encoder/pretrained' with model name as 'molembtrans_model_512dim.ckpt'.
   If you want to run the structure encoder 'bert', then please download the pretrained network from the link wget https://ndownloader.figshare.com/files/25611290.
   Once download is completed, upload it to the folder 'sniff_ml/ml/structure_encoder/pretrained' with model name as 'bert_model_768.ckpt' and .yaml file to hparams.yaml.